 Investing in excellent customer experiences is just that, an investment, but if done right, it can create a snowball effect of success.

 Many studies have been completed around customer experience and sentiment through the years.
 Here are a couple of stats that prove just how much a good CX strategy can impact business:

 - A PWC survey found that 86% of consumers are willing to pay more for products and services that deliver positive customer experiences.

 - A recent survey found that 86% of shoppers will pay more for a product or service if the brand offers a great customer experience.

 - Out of 15,000 surveyed, PWC found that 1 in 3 consumers would abandon a brand they loved after just one bad experience; 92% would abandon after 2 or 3 bad experiences.

-And with more and more companies investing money into improving their customer experiences each year (79% of surveyed executives told Simpler Media Group that improving digital CX is a very or extremely high priority for 2020 & on), some are already leading the way.
-Companies including Drift, AirBnB, and Lululemon continuously set the pace and expectation standards for their markets and are always looking for the next best way to personalize journeys to their customers’ needs.
+And with more and more companies investing money into improving their customer experiences each year (79% of surveyed executives told Simpler Media Group that improving digital CX is a very or extremely high priority for 2020 and on), some are already leading the way.
+Companies including Apple, Trader Joe’s, and Lululemon continuously set the pace and expectation standards for their markets and are always looking for the next best way to personalize journeys to their customers’ needs.

 The bottom line: good CX works